pepfar-datim/FIREEngine/README.md

 - oclDomain (required) The URL of the OCL to get the mappings, such as https://xxxxx.openconceptlab.org/orgs/PEPFAR/sources/PLM/v0.1/export/
 - oclVersion (optional, leave blank for now)
--	logPath (requried) The path to the folder for the log files, e.g. /User/xxx/.../logs
+-	logPath (required) The path to the folder for the log files, e.g. /User/xxx/.../logs
 - adxPath (required) The path to the folder for generated ADX output files, such as /Users/xyz/adx_output
 - parcialProcessingAllowed (required, true|false) The flag to indicate if the process continues when an error occurs.
 If set to true, the process logs the error and continues.
 Otherwise the program stops processing when an error occurs.
 - archiveFilesInQueue (required, true|false) The flag to indicate if the files in the queue are to be moved to the archive folder after processing.